A big and juicy IPA with a resinous and lingering hop presence

 1tsp Irish Moss/Whirlfloc and 1tsp Yeast Nutrient (10min boil)

 30g Amarillo (8.4% AA), 20g Centennial (9.1% AA) and 600g Dextrose (5min boil)

 30g Amarillo (8.4% AA), 15g Centennial (9.1% AA) and 20g Simcoe (14% AA) (0min boil)

 Stir well and chill (or leave to cool) to 80°C. Add 40g Amarillo (8.4% AA), 25g Centennial (9.1%),

 40g Simcoe (14%), 20g Columbus (15% AA) and leave to steep for a further 30 minutes.

-Attach counter-flow chiller and chill the wort.
-Pump to fermenter and aerate well.
+Cool the wort and aerate well.
 Start fermentation as close as possible to 18°C*, preferably with Wyeast 1056 American Ale, 2 ets of Safale US-05, or 2 ets of Mangrove Jack’s M44 US West Coast yeast.
 On the 5th day of fermentation dry hop with 50g Amarillo hops for 4 days.
 Dry hop with 50g Simcoe hops for a further 4 days.

 Tips for temperature control:

 -Use the chilled water to reach a satisfactory temperature and add yeast immediately.